- Free personal package

 Though the option to export your whole workspace is available, it’s not possible to export all your notes out of the app unless you are on the enterprise plan.

 Notion is not an all-in-one workspace because it can’t do everything.
 It takes good notes.
 It is also great at collecting and gathering projects from other apps.
-Which begs the question: if Notion can’t do it, why bring in finished projects into the app?
+It begs the question: if Notion can’t do it, why bring in finished projects into the app?